alidcast/interdep/README.md

 # Interdep

-Interdep helps you intercept your project's deps.edn configuration(s) before starting your Clojure program, so that you can make the `deps.edn` behavior provided by Clojure's [tools.deps](https://github.com/clojure/tools.deps.alpha) work better for monorepo projects.
+Interdep helps you intercept your project's `deps.edn` configuration(s) before starting your Clojure program, so that you can make the default functionality provided by Clojure's [tools.deps](https://github.com/clojure/tools.deps.alpha) work better for projects with multiple, local sub-project dependencies.

 **Why can't monorepos be managed with tools.deps alone?**

 While tools.deps lets you configure local dependencies via `:local/root` property, it does not allow you to include sub-project aliases from the root project.
 So, for example, if a sub-project has a `:dev` alias, it is not called unless your starting the Clojure program from that project's directory.
-This is limiting, since you're forced to either declare all aliases in the root of the project (splitting the configuration of a nested sub-project) or enter each sub-project in order use its aliases.
+This is limiting, since you either have to declare all aliases in the root of the project (splitting the configuration of a nested sub-project) or call a command only from a sub-project's directory.
 Also, using local file path dependencies is not tenable if your deployment needs to be reproducible (such as when deploying Datomic Ions).

 ### Status